How to be more sustainable in the kitchen

 “Through this process, chefs may learn how to effectively cultivate the land while efficiently processing it in the kitchen, by knowing how a plant develops and an animal grows, chefs can determine how to plan a sustainable practice.”

 Kezia Kristel from Icebergs Dining Room and Bar in Sydney, Australia was the winner of the S.Pellegrino Award for Social Responsibility for the Pacific region.
+Her signature dish is Experiencing Mushrooms in Flavours and Savoury Carrot Tart.

 “Separate your bins into food waste and mixed waste.
 Try to minimise food wastage by saving parts of food that are edible for replacement of a component/special dish and for staff.